nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

       *[...]*
       OK

 #.
-Check the supported values for the sleep command, then put the board in sleep mode.
+Check the supported values for the sleep command, then put the kit in sleep mode.

    .. parsed-literal::
       :class: highlight